 There are always going to be circumstances that you won’t be able to control that would cause your baggage to be lost.
 That’s just the risk you take when flying.
 There are a few things you can do to help the airline out, or in the event of your luggage being misplaced there are few things that will help you be prepared.
 An article from Magellon’s had a great list:

-- Place a change of clothing in your carry-on bag.
-You’ll have an outfit to wear and an outfit to wash should your luggage be delayed or lost.
+* Place a change of clothing in your carry-on bag.
+That way you’ll have an outfit to wear and an outfit to wash should your luggage be delayed or lost.